EricJr69/Azure-Sentinel/README.md

 </p>

 <h1>Azure Sentinel (SIEM) Tutorial with Map of Live Cyber Attacks</h1>
-This tutorial outlines the implementation of a SIEM within Azure Virtual Machines.<br />
+This tutorial outlines the implementation of an SIEM within Azure Virtual Machines.
+The environment utilizes Microsoft Azure Sentinel, Remote Desktop, and Windows 10. <br />

 <h2>Environments and Technologies Used</h2>